celery/celery/docs/userguide/tasks.rst

     start.

     If this is :const:`None` no rate limit is in effect.
-    If it is an integer, it is interpreted as "tasks per second".
+    If it is an integer or float, it is interpreted as "tasks per second".

     The rate limits can be specified in seconds, minutes or hours by appending `"/s"`, `"/m"` or `"/h"` to the value.